StampedPassp0rt/DSI-DC-1/week-01/4.2-lab/readme.md

 - Transpose the array

 **Bonus:**
-- Different ways to index the array
+- Different ways to index the array, you only have to worry about basic indexing.

 #### Starter code